What is server security?

 - Disable the use of unencrypted passwords when connecting to third-party SMB servers

-- Disable direct root login in SSH
+- Disable direct root login to SSH server

 - Use a port other than the default port.

 Using custom ports other than the default port 22 for SSH may add obfuscation.
 Do not take this as a foolproof method, but helps in reducing unnecessary login attempts and probing events while reviewing log files and monitoring events.

 - Disable all unused open ports